 Find a dog trainer

-Training your dog is part of responsible dog ownership.
-It provides important mental stimulation and is a great way to get to know each other.
+Training your dog is a vital part of responsible dog ownership.
+Not only does it give your dog important mental stimulation, but it's also a great way to get to know each other.

-Training classes help you understand how your dog learns and provides opportunities for your dog to develop important social skills.
+We recommend using reward-based training to motivate and teach your dog from an early age.
+Taking your dog to training classes will help you understand how your dog learns and will also give your dog the chance to develop important social skills.

 How to find a dog trainer

 Anyone can call themselves a dog trainer, even if they don't have the appropriate knowledge and skills.
-It's important to find a good trainer as some training methods can be harmful or lead to behaviour problems.
+It's important to find a good trainer, as some training methods can be harmful or cause your dog to develop behavioural problems.

 What to look for in a good training class

-Observe a training class without your dog before joining.
-This gives you the opportunity to see if you feel comfortable with the instructor and methods being used.
+Observe a training class without your dog before joining it with them.
+This allows you to see if you feel comfortable with the instructor and the methods they use.
+Look out for:

-- Dog behaviour – on the first day some dogs may be anxious.
-Does the instructor and/or assistants help the anxious dog and their owner?
-In later classes the dogs should be relaxed and interested.
-Be wary if dogs are cowering, have their tail between their legs, or do not make eye contact.
+On the first day, some dogs may be anxious.
+Do the instructor or assistant help the anxious dog and their owner?
+In later classes, the dogs should be relaxed and interested.
+Be wary if dogs are cowering, have their tail between their legs or don't make eye contact.

-- Training methods – look for reward-based training methods with food, play or toys.
-Don't join the class if training techniques rely on fear, pain, choke chains, shouting, or hitting.
+Look for reward-based training methods with food, play or toys.
+Don't join the class if training techniques rely on fear, pain, choke chains, shouting or hitting.

-- Environment – Is the class calm and quiet?
-Lots of shouting or barking indicates high stress levels.
+Is the class calm and quiet?
+Lots of shouting or barking indicates high-stress levels.

-- On topic – instructors should not give advice about medical issues or serious behavioural issues.
-Owners should be advised to speak to their vet or a clinical animal behaviourist.
+Instructors shouldn't give advice about medical problems or serious behavioural issues - they should advise owners to speak to their vet or a clinical animal behaviourist.

-Based on information from the welfare in dog training website.
+Based on information from the Welfare in Dog Training.